 Examples of people on this list include Kim Mulkey and Lisa Bluder.While this isn't a list of all female basketball coachs, it does answer the questions "Who are the most famous female basketball coachs?" and "Who are the best female basketball coachs?"

-Dawn Michelle Staley is an American basketball hall of fame player and coach.
-Staley is a three-time Olympian and was elected to carry the United States flag at the opening ceremony of the 2004 Summer Olympics.
-After winning the gold medal at the 1996 Summer Olympics, she went to play professionally in the American Basketball League and the WNBA.
+Dawn Michelle Staley (born May 4, 1970) is an American basketball Hall of Fame player and coach.
+Staley is a three-time Olympic gold medalist, and was elected to carry the United States flag at the opening ceremony of the 2004 Summer Olympics.
+After playing point guard for the University of Virginia under Debbie Ryan, and winning the gold medal at the 1996 Summer Olympics, she went to play professionally in the American Basketball League and the WNBA.
 In 2011, Staley was voted in by fans as one of the Top 15 players in WNBA history.
 She was elected to the Naismith Memorial Basketball Hall of Fame in 2013.
-While still a WNBA player, she started coaching the Temple University Owls women's basketball team in 2000.
-In six years at Temple, she led the program to six NCAA tournaments, three regular ...more on Wikipedia
+While still a WNBA player, she started coaching the Temple University Owls women's ...more on Wikipedia

 Age: Dec. at 67 (1942-2009)

-Cindy Lee Blodgett is a former collegiate and professional basketball player.
+Cindy Lee Blodgett (born December 23, 1975) is a former collegiate and professional basketball player.
 She was also the head coach at University of Maine from 2007 to 2011.
-Cindy attended Lawrence High School in Fairfield, where she was an all-star basketball player.
+Blodgett attended Lawrence High School in Fairfield, where she was an all-star basketball player.
 She led the Bulldogs to a four-year career record of 84-4.
 Throughout that four-year period they won four state class A championships.
 Her tremendous accolades have made her a hero across the state of Maine. ...more on Wikipedia

-Tara VanDerveer has been the Stanford University women's basketball coach since 1985.
-She led the Stanford Cardinal to two NCAA Women's Division I Basketball Championships: in 1990 and 1992.
+Tara Ann VanDerveer (born June 26, 1953) is an American basketball coach who has been the head women's basketball coach at Stanford University since 1985.
+Designated the Setsuko Ishiyama Director of Women's Basketball, VanDerveer led the Stanford Cardinal to two NCAA Women's Division I Basketball Championships: in 1990 and 1992.
 She stepped away from the Stanford program for a year to serve as the U.S. national team head coach at the 1996 Olympic Games.
 VanDerveer is the 1990 Naismith National Coach of the Year and a ten-time Pac-12 Coach of the Year.
-She is also one of only six NCAA Women's Basketball coaches to win over 900 games. ...more on Wikipedia
+She is also one of only nine NCAA Women's Basketball coaches to win over 900 games, and one of ten NCAA Division I coaches – men's or women's ...more on Wikipedia